-Any time you search the web for pressure washer fittings you get bombarded with industry jargon, inconsistent terminology, and confusing naming schemes.
-Even on Obsessed Garage the vast amount of options can get a little overwhelming.
+Any time you search the web for pressure washer fittings, you get bombarded with industry jargon, inconsistent terminology, and confusing naming schemes.
+Even on Obsessed Garage, the vast number of options can get a little overwhelming.
 If you're having trouble sorting through the mess, this article should be exactly what you need.

 Where to Start?

 In the pressure washer world, we are always trying to connect some piece of equipment or accessory to some other thing or piece of machinery.
 Sometimes these connections can be a direct fit, but most of the time, there is a difference in connection type that requires some sort of adapter or fitting.
 At Obsessed Garage, most of our fittings are of the Quick Disconnect (QD) type.
 We figure if you're going to have to use an adapter or fitting anyway, you might as well make it a QD so that you can easily connect and disconnect.

 For pressure washer fittings that we use, there are four nomenclatures that we use:

 QD Connection Type

 When we title our fittings and QDs on the site, we always list the thread size and almost always the thread type.
 For some fittings, we will use size in the title and put the thread type in the description for parts that are commonly only using one type of thread.
 In those cases, it's usually only needed to know the size.
 Common thread sizes that you'll see in our store are 1/4", 3/8", 1/2", 3/4", and M22.
 However, there can be different types for these sizes which we'll discuss next.